arjunbhorkar/ReViND/README.md

 # To process raw RECON data into required pkl format - set flag to location of recon_release
 python hdf2pkl.py --recon_dataset='/path/to/RECON/dataset/'

-# To train the model - edit new_dir to the directory of your stored pkl file
+# To train the model
 python train_offline_recon.py
 ```